Ally logo. Go to Ally.com

 Safety

 You want to feel secure in your new home.
-Online mapping tools can help you in your research.
-Ally Home offers a home search tool that shows you a crime heatmap by county.
+Online mapping tools can help you research.

 Essentials

-Think through all of those services you use regularly — grocery stores, pharmacies, gas stations, dentist and doctor options.
-While they don’t need to be around the corner, you may not want to trek 30 minutes to make your weekly grocery run.
+While grocery stores, pharmacies and gas stations don’t need to be around the corner, you may not want to trek 30 minutes to make your weekly food run.

 Commute time